 I am a Visiting Assistant Professor of Economics at Creighton University and a Faculty Fellow with the Menard Center for Economic Inquiry.
 I earned my PhD in the Department of Agricultural and Applied Economics at Texas Tech University and was a research assistant with the Free Market Institute.
 I have also been an English teacher with Eikaiwa Aeon, an English language learning school in Tsukuba City in Ibaraki, Japan.
 I received my B.S. in Economics from the University of Nevada, Reno, and M.A. in Economics, with a concentration in Applied Economics, from San Jose State University.
 I am originally from Las Vegas, Nevada.

-My research interests center around historical political economy of Japan, macroeconomics, and institutional analysis.
-My current research project investigates the relationship the 1985 Plaza Accord had with the late 1980s real estate bubble in Japan using causal inference methods.
-Additionally, my ongoing research delves into the historical political economy of the Imperial Japanese state.
+My research interests center around historical political economy of Japan, institutional analysis, and macroeconomics.
+My current research project investigates how feudal domain autonomy in the Tokugawa Period (1600-1864) and hard budget constraints fostered economic and political stability.
+My ongoing research delves into the historical political economy of the Imperial Japanese state.
 I explore why aristocratic elites decided to adopt a constitution and how the pre–WWII Japanese constitutional monarchy achieved a brief period of democratic representation in the 1920s through the right of free association and assembly.